Recordings/Discussions

 Born: December 6, 1941 - San José, Costa Rica

-The distinguished American conductor, John (Wilton) Nelson, is one of the world's most versatile and accomplished conductors.
-He is particularly noted as a great interpreter of large Romantic works, for his performances of opera – in particular the operas of Berlioz – and for his vibrant and stylish performances of Baroque music.
+The distinguished American conductor, John (Wilton) Nelson, was one of the world's most versatile and accomplished conductors.
+He was particularly noted as a great interpreter of large Romantic works, for his performances of opera – in particular the operas of Berlioz – and for his vibrant and stylish performances of Baroque music.

 Born in Costa Rica of American parents, John Nelson studied at Wheaton (III) College and with Morel at the Juilliard School of Music in New York.